MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 An estimate or actual created for expense is only considered chargeable if:

    - **Expense** is included on the quote line.
    - **Transaction category** is configured as chargeable on the quote line.
-If the transaction category isn't mentioned as chargeable at quote line, or if it isn't, then it must be set up as chargeable in the master.
+If the transaction category isn't mentioned as chargeable at quote line, then it must be set up as chargeable in the master.

    - **Included Tasks** is set to **Selected tasks** on the quote line.